blakehaswell/FIR-Long-Briefs/Climbing/climbing.md

 ## Revision

-*   What are the four forces which act on an aeroplane in straight and level flight?
+*   List the four forces which act on an aeroplane in straight and level flight
-*   What is meant by equilibrium?
+*   Describe what is meant by equilibrium
-*   What happens to the total drag force as an aeroplane accelerates from slow flight to fast flight?
+*   Explain what happens to the total drag force as an aeroplane accelerates from slow flight to fast flight

 <!--